Wednesday, November 15, 2017

 The trouble is if you don't know Frisell, and even if you do, this can be a long haul.
 Sequences go on and on.
 Discussions with various people seem to repeat points and the whole thing takes a leisurely pace.
 Each piece is wonderful on its own terms but together the films almost two hour run time seems to stretch out.
 I found that watching the film on Festival Scope Pro I was turning off the film and walking away.
 It wasn't that the film is bad it's just I was drifting off.

-Don't get me wrong I don't did like the film, I think it's super.
+Don't get me wrong I don't not like the film, I think it's super.
 Hell, sequences such as the opening one with artist Jim Woodring where they talk about how some things such as art and music being beyond words are stunning.
-However I just found that it's simply too much of life happening (and maybe some of it is too inside).
+However I just found that at times it's simply too much (and maybe some of it is too inside).

 BILL FRISELL: A PORTRAIT plays tonight at DOC NYC